Opening Times

 Thread Bar Lamp Post Fixing

 7) Once installed we advise covering all stainless steel fixings, masonry raw bolts and any chips or scuffs with a metal based paint, to complete the look and seal any areas exposed to the elements.
-For more general maintenance, please see the maintenance link in the footer of the website.

 8) Stand back an admire your Lamp Post fully installed.
 Complete an assessment ensuring everything is secure and safe.